coopermaa/fblikes/README.md

 First, connect Arduino with TM1368 LED Display and upload fblikesDemo sketch in the arduino directory to Arduino board.

-Upload install.sh and files directoy to OpenWRT, then run:
+Upload install.sh and the files directoy to OpenWRT, then run:

     $ chmod +x install.sh
     $ ./install.sh

-This is will install fblikes scripts and related LuCI modules.
+This will install fblikes scripts and related LuCI modules.

 Make sure your OpenWRT is connected to internet, then run following command to start fblikes: